jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 freely available for legitimate purposes and allow large volumes of data to be uploaded to remote cloud resources.
-Given that many RaaS programs include a suite of data extortion support offerings including leak site hosting, payment pressure, and cryptocurrency transaction servicesit is easier than ever for cybercriminals to monetize data exfiltration.
+Given that many RaaS programs include a suite of data extortion support offerings— including leak site hosting, payment pressure, and cryptocurrency transaction services—it is easier than ever for cybercriminals to monetize data exfiltration.
 Instances of potential exfiltration
-Sources: Microsoft Defender for Endpoint, Microsoft Purview Data Loss Prevention, Microsoft Defender for Office 365, Microsoft Defender for Cloud, Microsoft Defender for Cloud Apps, Microsoft Defender for Identity, Microsoft 365 Defender, App Governance in Microsoft Defender for Cloud Apps, Microsoft Sentinel, Azure Active Directory Identity Protection.23 Microsoft Digital Defense Report 2023
+Sources: Microsoft Defender for Endpoint, Microsoft Purview Data Loss Prevention, Microsoft Defender for Office 365, Microsoft Defender for Cloud, Microsoft Defender for Cloud Apps, Microsoft Defender for Identity, Microsoft 365 Defender, App Governance in Microsoft Defender for Cloud Apps, Microsoft Sentinel, Azure Active Directory Identity Protection.

+23
+ Microsoft Digital Defense Report 2023
 Chapter 2 The State of Cybercrime
 Cybersecurity Tech Accord principles